helmarw/yarh.io-mods/README.md

 MODs for
 [Y]ET [A]NOTHER [R]ASPBERRY [H]ANDHELD

-original idea nad files can be found here
+original idea and files can be found here

 https://yarh.io/yarh-io-mki.html

-i added 5 progarmmable GPIO buttons to the front and a custom made pcb to hook up the buttons and the RTC, or any other i2c device for that matter it can be hooked up to the LCD, see KiCad files
+i added 5 programable GPIO buttons to the front and a custom made pcb (see kicad files) to connect the buttons and the RTC (or any other i2c device for that matter) it can be hooked up to the free pinheader at the back of the LCD...

-i also uploded modifies stl files for the frontpanel. i also closed a few holes i didnt utilize
+i uploded modified stl files for the frontpanel. i also closed a few holes i didnt utilize and simplified the cabeling for my purpose. and added a camera holder to the housing. for my purpose for a purethermal2 FLIR camera,

-additionally here the parts i used
+the additional parts i used

 Prototype PCBs: